MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

 -  The ``testsuite.test.timeout`` property allow the user to redefine the time out for each test.
-If it is negative or not an integer, then global timeout defined for the MicroEJ Testsuite is used.
+If it is negative or not an integer, then global timeout defined for the MicroEJ Test Suite is used.

 ..
-   | Copyright 2008-2020, MicroEJ Corp.
+   | Copyright 2008-2021, MicroEJ Corp.
 Content in this space is free
    for read and redistribute.
 Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
    | MicroEJ is a trademark of MicroEJ Corp.
 All other trademarks and